-The Dallas-based carrier requires children between the ages of five through 11 traveling without an accompanying passenger age 12 or older must travel as a UM.
-The carrier charges $50 each way for its UM service.
-UMs can only travel on nonstop or direct flights, and the service is not offered to and from international destinations.Continue to 5 of 7 below.
+The Dallas-based carrier charges a somewhat smaller fee than other airlines each way for its service.
+Children flying alone can only travel on nonstop or direct flights, and the service is not offered to and from international destinations.

-The Fort Lauderdale, Florida-based airline accepts children aged between five and 14 years old as unaccompanied minors.
+Spirit, based in Fort Lauderdale, Florida, accepts children between 5 and 14 years old as unaccompanied minors.
 They are only accepted on nonstop or direct flights that don't require a change of aircraft or flight number.